 Causality in Statistics Education Award

-- The extent to which the material submitted equips students with skills needed for effective causal reasoning.
-These include:
+- The extent to which the material submitted equips students with skills needed for effective causal reasoning, including the following:

-- 1a.
-Ability to correctly classify problems, assumptions, and claims into two distinct categories: causal vs. associational
+- Ability to correctly classify problems, assumptions, and claims into two distinct categories: causal vs. associational

-- The extent to which the submitted material assists statistics instructors in gaining an understanding of the basics of causal inference (as outlined in 1a-d) and prepares them to teach these basics in undergraduate and lower-division graduate classes in statistics.
+- The extent to which the submitted material assists statistics instructors in gaining an understanding of the basics of causal inference, as outlined in a–d above, and prepares them to teach these basics in undergraduate and lower-division graduate classes in statistics

 Nominated material can be in a variety of forms, including exemplary content such as class notes, books, or chapters with associated lesson plans; excellent resources for teachers such as annotated instruction manuals; or innovative student activities with pedagogical and content notes, especially those using broadly accessible technology.

-The deadline for submission has been extended to March 1, 2016.
-Submissions should include a cover letter that provides information about the nominee, type of material suggested as an important contribution, the intended audience, and an abstract of why the material is nominated, along with the nominated work.
-Submissions and questions should be sent to the ASA office at firstname.lastname@example.org.
+Nominations are due by March 1 each year and should include a cover letter that provides information about the nominee, type of material suggested as an important contribution, the intended audience, and an abstract of why the material is nominated, along with the nominated work.
+Submissions should be sent to the ASA office at email@example.com.